Interim Executive Director &

 John is the Deputy Director for the OCCA, where he has worked since 2007.
 The majority of John’s career has been focused on higher education advocacy and policy.
 Prior to coming to OCCA, he was a Congressional staffer for Oregon’s 1st Congressional District, covering higher education, business and telecommunication issues.
 John is a graduate of Portland State University and a native Oregonian who enjoys spending time outdoors, and is an avid downhill skier.

 Casey has been OCCA’s Communications Director since October 2020, and previously served as Vice President of Public Relations at Blue Mountain Community College in Pendleton, Ore., for more than five years.
 Prior to working in higher education, Casey was the Communications Director for the InterMountain Education Service District for nearly 10 years, where she supported 18 K-12 school districts in eastern Oregon, and is also an award-winning former reporter for a daily newspaper.
-Originally from California, Casey works remotely from Pendleton, Ore., where she lives with her husband and 5-year-old son.
+Originally from California, Casey works remotely from Pendleton, Ore., where she lives with her husband and young son.
+Casey is a graduate of the University of Portland.
 She loves doing anything outside, particularly snowshoeing, camping, horseback riding and sailing, as well as enjoys singing and volunteering in her community.
-She serves as a Board Member and Vice President for the Pendleton Round-Up & Happy Canyon Hall of Fame and is co-chair of the Pendleton Round-Up Association’s Tough Enough To Wear Pink breast cancer campaign.
+She serves as a Board Member and President for the Pendleton Round-Up & Happy Canyon Hall of Fame and is co-chair of the Pendleton Round-Up Association’s Tough Enough To Wear Pink breast cancer campaign.